Mizuho's Stakeholders

 Having articulated its fundamental ethical posture towards its stakeholders in the Mizuho Code of Conduct, Mizuho proactively undertakes communication activities and strives to ensure that its corporate activities are in harmony with common sense as well as being fair and transparent.

-Mizuho classifies its stakeholders as follows: customers, shareholders, employees, regional/local communities, suppliers, competitors, and government authorities.
+Mizuho classifies its stakeholders as follows: customers, economy and society, employees, and shareholders and investors.

 Mizuho recognizes the importance of our social responsibility and public mission as a global, open, and comprehensive financial group that represents Japan, and we will fulfill our social responsibilities by complying with laws and regulations, and by conducting sincere and fair corporate activities that do not conform to social norms regarding following issues.